muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m77T45)
-- Change: Sound API: detect default device change and remap sound to that new device.
-Currently playing sounds will stop.
-In T44, the default device was checked at every playback for a change.
-In T45, the change only occurs when the default device is changed at runtime (after GEX has started or while a profile is running).
+- Change: Platform (Python): Update to Python 3.14.7 maintenance release.
+- Change: Platform (QT): Update to Pyside6 6.11.2, Shiboken6 6.11.2. maintenance releases.
+- Change: Sound API: add detection of audio device changes without constant polling that could break multi-stream playback on device change (change from T44).
 - Change: PlaySound Action: optimize voice reloading in UI if voice set has not changed.
+- Change: UI: reload profile on detected device changes (simplifies logic to re-sync user interface).
-- Fix: PlaySound Action: resolve possible exception on voice refresh.
+- Fix: PlaySound Action: resolve possible exception when voice refresh button is used.
-- Fix: Sound API: ensure active streams are set closed after sound playback.
+- Fix: Sound API: ensure manual audio stream closing and force garbage collection to avoid a potential gotcha with audio library with an internal behavior of that library.
-- Fix: Sound API: guard against deadlock when swapping audio devices in the middle of playback.
+- Fix: Sound API: guard against underlying library deadlock when swapping audio devices in the middle of playback.
 - Fix: OSC Device: exception on input dialog cancel.
-- Fix: OSC Device: exception on filtering.
+- Fix: OSC Device: exception on filtering (filtering in OSC needs more work).
+- Fix: Mode Device: internal conversion of legacy profile XML format ignores some entries skipping load of these mappings.
+- Fix: API: ensure profile mode list includes no duplicates.
+- Fix: API: log file issues incorrect warnings for missing joystick devices
+- Fix: API: profile device node missing device GUID data in some situations
+- Fix: API: invisible inputs on disconnected device

 ### (m77T44)
 - New: Play Sound action: a new checkbox for "default audio device" is now available to have GEX output audio to the current OS default audio device, even if it changes at runtime.
 This is helpful if you want the profile device agnostic for audio output, or if the default device changes at runtime.